simongeilfus/Cinder-ImGui/README.md

 Cinder-ImGui
 ===================
-####Immediate mode GUI Library from Omar Cornut.
+####Immediate mode GUI Library from Omar Cornut wrapped for use with Cinder.

-This is a non-kosher wrapper for use with Cinder (glNext branch).

 ImGui is a bloat-free graphical user interface library for C/C++.
 It is portable, renderer agnostic and carries minimal amount of dependencies (only 3 files are needed).
 It is based on an "immediate" graphical user interface paradigm which allows you to build simple user interfaces with ease.